Iliana Fox

 Iliana Fox (born Iliana Jan Fox Gaitán on 3 January 1977) is a Mexican actress.

 Fox grew up in Mexico, but with periods of residence in Canada and the UK.
 She has participated in various telenovelas such as Machos and Mirada de Mujer: El Regreso.
 She studied singing with Carlos Fernández and later enrolled in the TV Azteca School (CEFAC) where she studied with Raúl Quintanilla.
 Her first telenovela was Señora.
 Her first leading role was in Ellas in 1999.
 In her first major film, Kilometer 31, she played the lead.

+In 2013, Fox co-starred in the series Fortuna, playing a police officer or agent on the Mexican channel Cadena Tres.
+Later that year, Fox appeared in the TV Azteca telenovela Prohibido amar.

+In 2016, she co-starred with Ludwika Paleta in the film Parallel Paths.

 Personal life

 Fox was in a relationship for several years with Mexican actor José María Yazpik with whom she had a daughter.